MicroEJ/docs/VEEPortingGuide/uiDisplay.rst

 | Serial     | 2              | :ref:`Double and Copy <section_display_double_copy>` |
 +------------+----------------+------------------------------------------------------+

+XXX_TODO add section_display_double_parallel_copy in the table

 .. _section_display_direct:

 Direct Buffer (parallel)
 ------------------------

-For the display connection *parallel*, the *flush* step has no meaning because there is only one buffer and the display panel continuously refreshes its content on this MCU buffer.
+There is only one buffer and the display panel continuously refreshes its content on this MCU buffer.
+Consequently, the display panel can show incomplete frames and partial drawings because the refresh cannot be stopped, instead of seeing the entire frame at once.
 This is the notion of **direct buffer**.
-Consequently, the display panel can show incomplete frames and partial drawings because the refresh cannot be stopped, instead of seeing the entire frame at once.
+For more static display-based applications, and/or to save memory, this buffer mode is recommended.

+In this mode, the *flush* step has no meaning (there is only one buffer).

 .. figure:: images/ui_display_single_parallel.*
-   :alt: Display Direct Buffer
+   :alt: Direct Buffer
    :scale: 50%
    :align: center

-   Display Direct Buffer
+   Direct Buffer

 .. _section_display_single:

 Single Buffer (serial)
 ----------------------

-For the display connection *serial*, the *flush* step consists in sending the data through the right bus (SPI, DSI).
-There are two distinct buffers: the buffer where the drawings are rendered is often called **back buffer**, and the display module buffer **frame buffer** or **front buffer**.
+For the display connection *serial*, there are two distinct buffers: the buffer where the drawings are rendered is often called **back buffer**, and the display module buffer **frame buffer** or **front buffer**.
 As only the back buffer is stored in the MCU mapped memory (the frame buffer is stored in the display module unmapped memory), there is only one buffer to allocate.
 This is the notion of **single buffer**.

+The *flush* step consists in sending the data through the right bus (SPI, DSI).

 .. figure:: images/ui_display_single_serial.*
-   :alt: Display Single Buffer
+   :alt: Single Buffer
    :scale: 50%
    :align: center

-   Display Single Buffer
+   Single Buffer

 The display panel only shows complete frames; it cannot show partial drawings because the *flush* step is performed after all the drawings.
 During the sending of data from the back buffer to the frame buffer, the application cannot draw again in the back buffer: the previous drawings must be fully sent before.